 Best Time to Water

-The best time to irrigate is early in the morning, between 4 a.m. and 9 a.m.
-At this time, temperatures are cooler, winds are calmer, and the lawn will dry off after sunrise, reducing the risk of fungal disease.
+The ideal time to irrigate your lawn is early in the morning, between 4 a.m. and 9 a.m.
+During these hours, temperatures are lower and winds are typically calm, which helps reduce evaporation and ensures more water reaches the root zone where it’s needed.
+Plus, watering early allows the lawn to dry off after sunrise, minimizing the risk of fungal diseases that thrive in prolonged moisture.

 Signs Your Lawn Needs Water